rcnfinance/marmo-docs/docs/Intents_Transactions.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-## Status settling & completed
+## Status "Settling" or "Completed"

-If the status is settling or completed, the intent is registered on the blockchain, and thus it's intended action was executed.

-The result of the call can be accessed on the receipt of the status.
+If the receipt shows the status as "Settling" or "Completed", it means that the Intent has been registered on the blockchain and that its intended action has been executed.
+The executed Intent's result can also be accessed on the status receipt.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->